medic/cht-docs/content/en/apps/reference/app-settings/replication.md

 ---

+{{% alert title="Deprecated" %}}
-**Deprecation note: This is only available in versions 3.5.0 to 3.9.0.
-As of 3.10.0 this no longer configurable and happens nightly for user meta databases to a central meta data database.**
+The `replications` field is only available in versions 3.5.0 to 3.9.0.
+As of 3.10.0 this field is ignored, and replication happens nightly for user meta databases to a central meta data database.
+{{% /alert %}}

 Replications are defined under the `app_settings.replications` key as an array of replication objects.
 The definition takes the typical form below: